demiculus/demiculus.github.io/breaking.md

 Feb 11 2019 - I thought I was holding my left leg in the air but actually I wasnt.
 After trying to hold it in the air, I felt it for the first time how it should have been.
 (Thanks Halil)

+Feb 13 2019 - TIL according to Orhan that shoulder flexibility is more important for flare than leg flexibility.

+Feb 13 2019 - TIL that I can hardly do V-sit how on earth am I expecting to do flares.
+(Thanks Orhan)

+Feb 13 2019 - Don't practice flare on asphalt (shoe gets ripped)

+Feb 13 2019 - If you're goal is to do it 5 times, your mental goal should be to do it 10 times.
+Thats how you can reach 5.
+(Thanks Orhan)

+Feb 13 2019 - Pracitce 1+1, which means start flare from standing position, then come back to the same position.

 ### Swipe

 12 Jan 2019 - TIL how arms should be on swipes, one should leave the ground before the other touches